wkolman/about/handbook/product/roadmap.md

 - Scaling of Zoekt :2020-06-20, 0d
 - "Project search" link to help users find real-world usage examples of the library :0d
 - [RFC 164](#) - Compute transitive dependencies :2020-09-01, 0d
+- Reduce the complexity of adding your first repositories
+- Code insights
+- Sourcegraph extensions drive engagement among developers and engineering leaders
+- Lower the barrier of entry to using the browser extension & native integrations

+## Wishlist

+- Sourcegraph extensions - we have the infrastructure in place and a few good (non-code intelligence) extensions that are enjoyed by many users.
+We would love to continue to add additional context to code from other services and make those integrations top-notch.
+- Browser extension improvements
+  - Firefox warnings - getting the extension to meet the standards for Firefox add-ons (some background)
+  - Improving UX of the extension to make it feel like a natural part of the code host
+- Consistent search results - find a balance between speed and consistent ordering.
+It can be confusing to get different results each time a search is run, and we should show users the things they care about (prioritize recent repositories, popular repositories, or repositories that are owned by the team they are part of).
+- Add support for more code hosts with the browser extension (e.g., Bitbucket Cloud, Gerrit).
+- Code host integrations
+  - Provide search capabilities from the code host
+- IDE integrations
+  - Powering language support, including cross repository for organizations with thousands of repositories, or organizations with very large monorepos where individual projects are checked out locally.
+  - Adding more context to code using code intelligence, extensions, etc.